pacifics/PassDao/README.md

 Public functions are :

-- Proposal to be a project manager or a contractor of PASS DAO
+- Proposal to be a project manager or a contractor

-- Submit a Funding proposal
+- Proposal to order a work from a project manager or a contractor and/or to fund the Dao

 - Submit a question to a vote by the Community of shareholders

-- Proposal to change the Dao rules
+- Proposal to change the rules of the committee room

 - Proposal to upgrade the Committee Room or the manager smart contracts